Organs of the body | Their Locations and Internal Functions

 Eyes

 The eyes are one of the 5 sense organs.
-They are the most vital organs which help in daily life activities.
+They are the most vital organs that help with daily life activities.

 eye anatomy